 It’s up to you to keep yourself and your family safe and that means taking whatever precautions are necessary.
 Obviously, you want to stay out of infected areas, but you want to use the proper gear that can keep you safe.

-The gear you need is stuff like safety goggles, masks, gloves and coveralls.
 You want to look for a top quality coverall that will protect you from possible contamination and that’s why you want to get DuPont’s Tyvek coveralls with the hood.

 These coveralls are designed to stand up to the risks posed by health threats.
 This coverall is made of material that’s not woven, which is what you want.
 Non-woven material like this polyethylene offers a greater intrusion resistance level than woven material does.